-The following renewable energies and water sectors shall be eligible for the financial terms and conditions set out in this Sector Understanding provided that their impacts are addressed in accordance with the 2003 OECD Recommendation on Common Approaches to the Environment and Officially Supported Export Credits1 (as subsequently amended by Members of the OECD Export Credits and Credit Guarantee Working Group (ECG) and agreed by the OECD Council) from 1 July 2005:
+The following renewable energies and water sectors shall be eligible for the financial terms and conditions set out in this Sector Understanding provided that their impacts are addressed in accordance with the 2007 Revised Council Recommendation on Common Approaches to the Environment and Officially Supported Export Credits1:

-- a) Wind energy
+- a) Wind energy.

-- b) Geothermal energy
+- b) Geothermal energy.

-- c) Tidal and tidal stream power
+- c) Tidal and tidal stream power.

-- d) Wave power
+- d) Wave power.

-- e) Solar photovoltaic power
+- e) Solar photovoltaic power.

-- f) Solar thermal energy
+- f) Solar thermal energy.

-- g) Ocean thermal energy
+- g) Ocean thermal energy.

 - h) Bio-energy: all sustainable biomass, landfill gas, sewage treatment plant gas and biogas energy installations.
 'Biomass' shall mean the biodegradable fraction of products, waste and residues from agriculture (including vegetal and animal substances), forestry and related industries, as well as the biodegradable fraction of industrial and municipal waste.

 - i) Projects related to the supply of water for human use and wastewater treatment facilities:

 - Infrastructure for the supply of drinking water to households, i.e. water purification for the purpose of obtaining drinking water and distribution network (including leakage control);

 - Wastewater collection and treatment facilities, i.e. collection and treatment of household and industrial wastewater and sewage, including processes for the re-use or recycling of water and the treatment of sludge directly associated with these activities.

-- j) Hydro power
+- j) Hydro power.

+- k) Energy efficiency in Renewable Energies projects.

-It is understood that the OECD Recommendation applies equally to projects that are not eligible for these financial terms and conditions.
+^{1.} It is understood that the 2007 Recommendation applies equally to projects that are not eligible for these financial terms and conditions.

+ANNEX V

-ANNEX V INFORMATION TO BE PROVIDED FOR NOTIFICATIONS
+INFORMATION TO BE PROVIDED FOR NOTIFICATIONS